schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## Reddit
 Wanted a language with a type system
-> Types <span class="orange">serve as documentation at the micro-level</span>, help ensure correctness (to a certain degree), and most importantly, make refactoring code less stressful.
+> Types <span class="orange">serve as documentation at the micro-level</span>, help ensure correctness..., and make refactoring code less stressful.

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)